syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Working-with-Slide.md

 ---
-title: Create, read and edit PowerPoint slides in CSharp |Syncfusion|
+title: Create, read and edit PowerPoint slides in CSharp |Syncfusion&reg;|
 description: Create, read and edit PowerPoint slides in CSharp; Adding and modifying the slides in PowerPoint presentation
 platform: document-processing
 control: PowerPoint